thealexhatcher/aws-cloudformation-tagging-permissions-example/README.md

 #### 2. Execution

 IAM User Account useraccount1 that we created is only able to create and modifty stacks that are tagged with Environment=USER_ENVIRONMENT_1 and can only pass its associated role to cloudformation for creating resournces. useraccount2 can only create and modify stacks that are tagged with Environment=USER_ENVIRONMENT_2 and can also only pass its associated role.
 For useraccount1 and useraccount2, resources can only be created through Cloudformation.
-Provisioning User Accounts or ( or federated roles ) in this way  allows for a scheme to partition
+Provisioning User Accounts ( or federated roles ) in this way  allows for a scheme to partition

 a.
 Create a Cloudformation Stack using useraccount1.
 This will succeed.
 ```bash